-At 2.5" wide, the dial is relatively small, and the black type may be hard to read through a blackened oven door.
+At 2.5 inches wide, the dial is relatively small, and the black type may be hard to read through a blackened oven door.

-Made of durable stainless steel.
-Can be mounted two different ways.
-Precise and reliable.
+Made of durable stainless steel, it can be mounted two different ways.
+It's a precise and reliable model.

 Some owners complain that it takes too long to come to temperature.

-At more than 3" wide, the large, clear dial is easy to read.
-It boasts the largest temperature range (from 100ºF to 600ºF) of all thermometers we tested, for peace of mind while roasting and broiling.
+At more than 3 inches wide, the large, clear dial is easy to read.
+It boasts a huge temperature range (from 100ºF to 600ºF), for peace of mind while roasting and broiling.

 Some owners have noted the dial yellows and becomes harder to read with age.